 I guess M cars are done for, the only thing keeping us away from an i8 is its price tag and all those years of M division winning our hearts watered down just like that.
 Only not, given how skinny the tyres fitted onto an i8, it doesn’t ride all that comfortably while road noise is apparent.
 Even on comfort, the ride quality is not as plush as a 911’s.

 Heck, it’s not even as comfortable as an M4 that’s half the price.
 A three pin plug that comes with the car takes forever to charge so you won’t be doing 4 seconds to hundred with that Mini Cooper engine.
-And what’s worse isn’t the meagre 154 litres of luggage space, it’s the Harman/Kardon speakers.
+And what is worse isn’t the meagre 154 litres of luggage space, it’s the weedy Harman/Kardon speakers.

 All the attention does make you feel marvellous when you’re not in a hurry but when you are and do not want to come off snobbish, not so much.
 If none of the above mentioned drawbacks matter to you, the i8 shouldn’t be a problem.
 Furthermore a 911 can be spotted even on a weekday, an i8?
 Once every six months (maybe eight), if you’re lucky.